daniyal1249/MarginalRedundancy_Plot/README.md

 $$\Delta \mathcal{R}_ {m}(\tau) = c - K\tau$$

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The negative of the slope of this asymptote line is KS entropy of the system.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The negative of the slope of this asymptote line is the KS entropy of the system.

 ## Installation & Packages